palkan/rubanok/README.md

 end
 ```

-By default, Rubanok ignores empty param values (using `#empty?` under the hood) and do not activate the matching rules (i.e. `{ q: "" }` or `{ q: nil }` won't activate the `map :q` rule).
+By default, Rubanok ignores empty param values (using `#empty?` under the hood) and will not run matching rules on those values.
+For example: `{ q: "" }` and `{ q: nil }` won't activate the `map :q` rule.

 You can change this behaviour by setting: `Rubanok.ignore_empty_values = false`.

 ### Testing

-One of the benefits of having all the modification logic in its own class is the ability to test it in isolation:
+One of the benefits of having modification logic contained in its own class is the ability to test modifications in isolation:

 ```ruby
 # For example, with RSpec